artificialfintelligence/artificialfintelligence/README.md

 👨‍💻🏦👨‍🏫 In the past, I've worked as a software engineer, a quantitative financial analyst and an English teacher.

-🌎🌍🌏 I've been to 9 countries, 4 of which I have lived and/or worked in.
+🌎🌍🌏 I have lived and/or worked in 4 countries and traveled to another 5.

 ⛷️🏂 I ski and snowboard.
 (But I'm not really that good at either! 😅)